colincolt/STARS/Main File/README.md

 Threading relies heavily on the use communication channels such as "Queue's" in order to pass information, this because obviously Threads cannot share data and variable directly, this would cause a mess, therefore we must use Queue: https://docs.python.org/3/library/asyncio-queue.html or something like "Sockets" to create a web server and port number to transfer data between threads.

+See here for a Last in First Out (LIFO) Queue example: http://www.learn4master.com/programming-language/python/python-queue-for-multithreading

 For more info on Threading: https://docs.python.org/3/library/threading.html